 Heather Castleden is a white Settler scholar-ally, trained as a health geographer.
 She undertakes community-based participatory research (CBPR) in partnership with (often) Indigenous peoples, communities, organizations, and Nations, on their priority issues that fall within her thematic areas of expertise: the nexus of cultures, places, power/resistance, and relational ethics.
 Heather holds a joint appointment as an Associate Professor in the Department of Geography and the Department of Public Health Sciences at Queen’s University in Kingston, Ontario.
-I am also the Research Director of the Health, Environment, and Communities Research Lab (HEClab.com).
-My program of community-based social, health and environment research is primarily unified through: 1) participatory research with Indigenous partners concerning issues that are important to them; 2) shared development and testing of innovative qualitative research tools that adhere to Indigenous principles for decolonizing methodologies; and 3) engagement in studies concerning the ethical tensions and institutional barriers associated with community-based participatory research processes and outcomes.
+She is also the Research Director of the Health, Environment, and Communities Research Lab .
+Her program of community-based social, health and environment research is primarily unified through: 1) participatory research with Indigenous partners concerning issues that are important to them; 2) shared development and testing of innovative qualitative research tools that adhere to Indigenous principles for decolonizing methodologies; and 3) engagement in studies concerning the ethical tensions and institutional barriers associated with community-based participatory research processes and outcomes.

-My career trajectory is to build a program of integrated, methodologically- and ethically-sound community-based participatory research in Canada.
-My research is geared towards developing a response to environmental, health, and other issues in a way that maintains my record of engaging in innovative scholarship that plans for and creates positive change.
-I would describe my work as the product of a balancing act between academic engagement and advocacy.
+Heather’s career trajectory is to build a program of integrated, methodologically- and ethically-sound community-based participatory research in Canada.
+Her research is geared towards developing a response to environmental, health, and other issues in a way that maintains her record of engaging in innovative scholarship that plans for and creates positive change.
+She would describe her work as the product of a balancing act between academic engagement and advocacy.

-I obtained a Bachelor of Arts Degree in Anthropology and Native Studies from the University of Manitoba (1996), a Master of Education Degree in Adult and Higher Education from the University of Alberta (2002), and a PhD in Health and Environmental Geography from the University of Alberta (2007).
-I went on to hold NEARBC (2008) and SSHRC (2009) Postdoctoral Fellowships at the University of Victoria and then took up a tenure-track appointment at Dalhousie University (2009-2014).
+Heather obtained a Bachelor of Arts Degree in Anthropology and Native Studies from the University of Manitoba (1996), a Master of Education Degree in Adult and Higher Education from the University of Alberta (2002), and a PhD in Health and Environmental Geography from the University of Alberta (2007).
+She went on to hold NEARBC (2008) and SSHRC (2009) Postdoctoral Fellowships at the University of Victoria and then took up a tenure-track appointment at Dalhousie University (2009-2014).
 In 2010 she received the Canadian Association of Geographers’ Julian M. Szeicz Award, which is presented annually in recognition of significant research achievement by a Canadian Geographer at an early career stage, specifically in recognition of her contribution to the geography of environment, health and Indigenous community-based participatory research.
 Health is a CIHR New Investigator in the area of Knowledge Translation (2013-2018), and now a Canada Research Chair in Reconciling Relations for Health, Environments, and Communities (2016-20).